Click 'Accept all cookies' to agree to all cookies that collect anonymous data.

 To only allow the cookies that make the site work, click 'Use essential cookies only.'
 Visit 'Set cookie preferences' to control specific cookies.

-The Scotland Act 2016 provides the Scottish Parliament with the power to set the Income Tax rates and bands that will apply to Scottish taxpayers' non-savings, non-dividend income for the tax year 2021 to 2022.
-Responsibility for setting the tax-free Personal Allowance, and reliefs and exemptions, remains reserved to the UK Parliament.
-Income Tax on savings and dividend income is also reserved and continues to be paid to the UK Government.
-Therefore, Scottish Income Tax remains part of the UK Income Tax system and is not a fully devolved tax.
+Income Tax is a tax on money you earn.
+The Scotland Act 2016 provides the Scottish Parliament with the power to set the income tax rates and bands that apply to Scottish taxpayers’ Non-Savings, Non-Dividend (NSND) income.
+This excludes setting the Personal Allowance, which remains reserved, and is set by the UK Government at the UK Budget.
+Therefore, Scottish Income Tax remains part of the existing UK Income Tax system and is not a fully devolved tax.

 How Scottish Income Tax works

-The Income Tax rates and bands payable by Scottish taxpayers are set by the Scottish Parliament.
-Receipts from Scottish Income Tax are collected by HMRC and paid to the Scottish Government (via HM Treasury).
+The Scottish Income Tax rates and bands payable by Scottish taxpayers will be those set by the Scottish Parliament.
+Receipts from Scottish Income Tax will be collected by HMRC and paid to the Scottish Government (via HM Treasury).